saberblackstar/StakeCubeFaucetBot/README.md

 Hello and welcome to my StakeCube faucet bot project!<br>
 This is just a small bot that is designed to collect all faucets on StakeCube for you.<br>

-It is programmed in C# ASP.NET Core as console application.
+It is programmed in C# ASP.NET Core as console application.<br>
+You need Visual Studio 2019 to open it.

 You only need to enter your current __cfduid and your phpsessid to grant the bot access.